nathanbirrell/coeliapp-api/README.md

 3. % brew install tesseract --with-all-languages

 ## Configuration
 Open the config/default.json file.
-Changing ocr.tesseract true|false enables or disables the tesseract-ocr application.
+Changing tesseract-ocr.enabled true|false enables or disables the tesseract-ocr application.
 When false restful-ocr will make use of the tesseractjs library.
 When true it will attempt to make use of the installed tesseract application.

 ## Operation
 Start the application like you would any other node application by using the command _npm start_ from the application home directory.
 Alternatively you may use any [process manager](http://expressjs.com/en/advanced/pm.html)
+__Note: I have been unable to get this working with PM2, there is a conflict with node-config__

 ## Testing
 Testing the webservice...